benthepoet/c-sexpr-parser/README.md

 * FLOAT: `-0.123` `4.567`

 ## Getting Started
-To run the example application, which reads an s-expression from a file and then prints out the contents, run the following.
+To run the example application, which reads an s-expression from a file and then verifies the data run the following.

 ```bash
 mkdir bin